04 Oct PAMM Hosts Miami Carnival Kick-Off Where It All Started

 “Brazilian carnival, even though it is the same time, same day, is a different kind of carnival.
 Our carnival has costumes, masks, music, steel band — theirs doesn’t have steel band.
 But it is all about the same thing: life, enjoy life and living life.”

-The Miami Broward Carnival will start Sunday, Oct.
+The Miami Carnival will start Sunday, Oct.
 5, at Central Broward Regional Park in Lauderhill and end Sunday, Oct.
 12, at the Miami-Dade County Youth Fairgrounds.